hypertidy/xisoband/README.md

 This example shows how to get the output of isoband as a *list of lists* of matrices, and to simply plot it.

+We avoid

+-   creating redundant rectilinear vectors of `$x` and `$y`
+-   requirement to specify levels (we auto them)
+-   having to convert from iso type to sf to finish the job

 ``` r
 library(xisoband)
 e <- whatarelief::elevation()